As always, this article assumes you have read the Time Lords After Action Report.

 There were no components apart from a piece of paper, a pencil, and an eraser.
 Each player had to have their own piece of paper, and there were some dice involved. […] As they rolled dice to travel to planets, the game master consulted dice and documents to inform them what they found at each location.
 With luck, they discovered a civilization whose people would share their history as far back as their time zone permitted them to remember it.
 Should that history include a war, players could travel back in time and alter history for themselves and every other player and race.
 This would have to be marked on the game master’s sheet, because the survivors got changed, so the game master updates the universe plan while each player only has their own view of the universe based on the time zones they’ve visited and the history they can extract from civilizations. […] It got a bit complicated to manage by hand.”

 One day, one of Gollop’s college teachers showed the class a new contraption : a Commodore PET.
 Initially uninterested, Gollop had an epiphany when he saw Star Trek in action : the computer could replace the thankless role of game master and manage seamlessly the hidden movements !
 Gollop immediately understood how powerful a tool it was for game design, and he soon acquired a second-hand ZX80 for £25.
 The ZX80 had a paltry 1 mo of RAM but it was enough, the very night of the purchase Gollop plugged it to the family TV and started learning BASIC.
 As for the Greene brothers were less impressed by the Commodore PET.
-They already had access to a Sharp MZ-80K, on which they learned BASIC by copying type-in codes and soon enough developed their own game.
-Andrew gave as an example “Gangs“, a most British game with “the aim of maintaining a gang of schoolboys over a school holiday, with accompanying financial management and risk of apathy resulting in the message ‘Gang fizzled’ if they disbanded before the end of the holiday.”
+They already had access to a Sharp MZ-80K, on which they learned BASIC by copying type-in codes.
+Soon enough the Greene developed their own games.
+Andrew gave as an example “Gangs“, a most British game as the player had to “maintain a gang of schoolboys over a school holiday, with accompanying financial management and risk of apathy resulting in the message ‘Gang fizzled’ if they disbanded before the end of the holiday.”

 When the Greene brothers upgraded to a BBC Micro in 1982 – around the same time that Gollop had acquired his ZX80 – they looked for more ambitious projects making full use of the capabilities of their new electronic steed.
 Gollop’s many games were prime candidates, and they asked him whether they could port Wizard Wars.
 Gollop agreed, and the brothers proved worthy of the task enough that it was then Gollop who asked whether they could port Time Lords.
 After much difficulty, Gollop and the siblings finished the port.
 It was slow, it looked like an accounting spreadsheet, but it was playable.
 It had been a great learning experience, and Gollop was eager to test his skill by coding his next game alone : Nebula.
 As for Time Lords, it was shelved.
 What else could they do with it ?
 Publish it ?
 Ha !